netscaler/netscaler-k8s-ingress-controller/README.md

 Configuring a  ADC is harder in kubernetes environment where microservices will be coming up and going down.
 The Ingress resource simplifies the configuration, and an Ingress controller is meant to handle it.
-An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
-Its job is to satisfy requests for Ingresses  and configure the Ingress ADC accordingly.
+An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's for ingresses  updates and configures the Ingress ADC accordingly.

 # **Examples**